The Spanish tenor Alfredo Kraus singing his signature role as that not so nice guy, The Duke of Mantua from Verdi’s “Rigoletto”

 Funnily enough people also mistakenly think the ditty is a fun loving tune sung by an even more fun loving guy.

 Before the opera even made it to the stage, Verdi knew he had a major hit on his hands, if only for Act III’s opening aria, “La Donna e Mobile”.
-When Rigoletto made its debut in Venice, rehearsals were held in the tightest of secrecy for fear of the Duke’s aria being pirated.
+When Rigoletto made its debut in Venice, rehearsals were held in utmost secrecy for fear of the Duke’s aria being pirated.
 No matter.
 It’s been said the next day after the opera’s Venetian premiere, every gondolier could be heard throughout the city crooning the Duke’s ditty from the canals.

 To sing this most popular of Verdi tunes, I’ve chosen one of my all time favorite tenors, the incomparable Alfredo Kraus.
 Kraus was a firm believer in singing one’s “fach” or roles for one’s voice type, and he professionally sang on stage until just a few months before his death at the age of 71.
 With the Maestro’s birth taking place in Parma, where better to start the singing than from Verdi’s home base, the Teatro Regio di Parma?
 Note, the piece is only 2 minutes 9 seconds however the clip is nearly 5 minutes long due to the then 60 year old Kraus holding the high C last note for close to a good 10 years and the natives from Verdi’s home turf scream applauding for even longer.